 HOUSE OF THE PEOPLE OF THE SUN

 Inti Runakunaq Wasin (IRW) is Quechua for “House of the People of the Sun”.
-It is a non-profit organization based in Cuzco that acts as a haven for children and adolescents who live in extreme poverty.
+It is a non-profit organization based in Cusco that acts as a haven for children and adolescents who live in extreme poverty.
 The home is open during the day and is run by a staff of volunteer teachers and social workers.
 Children are given the opportunity to voluntarily drop-in to receive help with homework, a warm meal and participate in a variety of classes and workshops that teach them valuable skills including jewelry making, leather working, cooking, music and English.
 IRW currently supports 50 children through their programs.
-However, there are still many more children working and living on the streets of Cuzco.
+However, there are still many more children working and living on the streets of Cusco.

 After fundraising for 5 years, a dream was made into a reality in 2009 when Planeterra purchased a permanent home for IRW.
 Planeterra continues to support the children's training workshops and support programs.